Chapter 2: General Principles, Rules, and Procedures for Appointment, Reappointment, and Termination

-The Deans of the individual schools in consultation with the Provost or Vice Chancellor may make provision for retirement incentive arrangements for tenured faculty members, including provision for deferred compensation and the continuation of specified fringe benefits.
+The Deans of the individual schools with the approval of the Provost may make provision for retirement incentive arrangements for tenured faculty members, including provision for deferred compensation and the continuation of specified fringe benefits.
 For faculty in the School of Medicine Clinical Departments, the Dean of the School of Medicine will obtain the concurrence of the Vanderbilt University Medical Center Board for any such provisions.

 2. Emeritus and Emerita Status for Faculty

-The Dean in consultation with the department chair will recommend to the Provost or the Vice Chancellor for Health Affairs those retiring members of the faculty (including those in School of Medicine Basic Science Departments) to be awarded emeritus or emerita status.
+The Dean in consultation with the department chair will recommend to the Provost or Provost’s designee those retiring members of the faculty (including those in School of Medicine Basic Science Departments) to be awarded Emeritus or Emerita status.
+For faculty appointed in the School of Medicine Clinical Departments, the recommendation of the Dean of the School of Medicine suffices.
 The recommendation will be accompanied by a biographical statement of some 200 to 300 words citing the faculty member’s contributions to the University and the academic world in teaching, scholarship, and service.

-The Provost, or in the case of faculty in the School of Medicine Clinical Departments the Dean of the School of Medicine, may recommend the award of emeritus or emerita status to the Chancellor, who may recommend action to the Board of Trust.
-Emeritus or emerita actions generally will be made at the spring meeting of the Board.
-The action of the Board of Trust is transmitted by the Provost or the Vice Chancellor for Health Affairs to the Dean, who notifies the department chair and the faculty member.
+The Provost, or in the case of faculty in the School of Medicine Clinical Departments the Dean of the School of Medicine, may recommend the award of Emeritus or Emerita status to the Chancellor, who may recommend action to the Board of Trust.
+Emeritus or Emerita actions generally will be made at the spring meeting of the Board.
+The action of the Board of Trust is transmitted by the Provost to the Dean, who notifies the department chair and the faculty member.
 No public announcement may be made until after Board of Trust action.
-Public recognition of emeritus or emerita status is made at Commencement at the end of the academic year.
+Public recognition of Emeritus or Emerita status is made at Commencement at the end of the academic year.

 On occasion, a school may contract with an Emeritus or Emerita Professor to teach as a lecturer a specific course or perform other specific and limited duties.